cacophony-wj/LeS/BODYSLIDE.md

 26. You should receive the message "All outfits processed successfully!"
 27. Click OK
 28. If you receive any error messages, repeat the process from step 16 until you receive the above message.
-29. When finished, navigate to **_LeS Directory_/mods/BodySlide Output/meshes** and make sure about a dozen outfits folders are there.
+29. When finished, navigate to **_Licentia Directory_/mods/BodySlide Output/meshes** and make sure about a dozen outfits folders are there.
 30. If there is only a _meshes_ folder there, move it to **_LeS Directory_/mods/BodySlide Output**
 31. **Confirm that all the outfits folders are in _LeS Directory_/mods/BodySlide Output/meshes.
 They should not be located anywhere else.**
 32. You may continue.